-EXCHANGE TRADED OPTIONS INDEX OPTIONS Exercise style Generally American European Settlement Deliverable Cash settled Last trading and expiry day The Thursday before the last Friday in the expiry month The third Thursday of the month.
-ASX will also list weekly index options with the next two to three weeks available, expiry day is Thursday.
+DATE EXCHANGE TRADED OPTIONS INDEX OPTIONS Exercise style Generally American European Settlement Deliverable Cash settled Last trading and expiry day The Thursday before the last Friday in the expiry month ≤ June 2020 The third Thursday of the month.
+ASX also lists weekly index options and limited range of stock options with the next two to three weeks available, Third Thursday > June 2020 expiry day is Thursday.
 However, ASX Clear has the right to change this date should the need arise.
 Underlying asset ASX approved securities ASX approved indices Premium Expressed in dollars and cents Expressed in points Exercise price Expressed in dollars and cents Expressed in points Contract size 100 shares The exercise price of the option multiplied by \$ value